abhsarma/transparent-quant-chi-2023-website/README.md

 # CHI 2023 Course on Transparent Quantitative Statistics

-This repository contains the materials for website for the CHI 2023 course Transparent Quantitative Statistics
+This repository contains the materials for website for the CHI 2023 course Transparent Quantitative Statistics.
+Please view the website at [https://abhsarma.github.io/transparent-quant-chi-2023-website/](https://abhsarma.github.io/transparent-quant-chi-2023-website/)

 ## Instructions